ufo1717/Orion/APP_WALKTHROUGH.md

 ## Application Overview

-The ORION Trading Bot is an enterprise-grade, glassmorphism dark mode trading bot interface with hyper-realistic simulation of high-frequency trading activity.
+The ORION Trading Bot is an enterprise-grade, glassmorphism dark mode trading interface with hyper-realistic simulation of high-frequency trading activity.
 The application features:

 - **Three-tier access system** (Tier 1, 2, and 3)
 - **Three trading strategies** (FOUNDATIONAL, ADVANCED, PRIME)